ITV & ICMBio

 Harpy Eagle (Harpia harpyja)

-In 2022, as part of the AmaZOOmics project by the Vale Institute of Tecnology (ITV), comprehensive genetic studies on the Harpy Eagle were conducted.
+In 2022, as part of the AmaZOOmics project by the Vale Institute of Tecnology (ITV), comprehensive genetic studies were conducted on the Harpy Eagle.
 During these investigations, the Harpy Eagle’s reference genome was sequenced and assembled, marking a significant milestone.
-A reference genome is a complete and meticulously characterized sequencing of an organism’s DNA, and in this case, the Harpy Eagle’s reference genome provided a solid foundation for comparing the genomic sequences of individuals from three different populations: Atlantic Forest (n=9), Northern Amazon (n=5), and Southern Amazon (n=35).
-The population genomic study revealed that the Southern Amazon and Atlantic Forest populations exhibit greater interaction and genetic flow with each other than with the Northern Amazon population.
-This knowledge is vital as it allows for monitoring the level of genetic exchange between populations and helps identify potential natural barriers or human-caused factors that may be restricting this gene flow.
+A reference genome is a complete and meticulously characterized sequencing of an organism’s DNA, and in this case, the Harpy Eagle’s reference genome provided a solid foundation for comparing the genomic sequences of individuals belonging to three different populations: Atlantic Forest (n=9), Northern Amazon (n=5), and Southern Amazon (n=35).
+The population genomic study revealed that the Southern Amazon and Atlantic Forest populations exhibit greater interaction and genetic flow between each other than with the Northern Amazon population.
+This knowledge is vital, as it allows for monitoring of the level of genetic exchange between populations and helps identify potential natural barriers or human-origin factors that may be restricting this gene flow.
 Thus, based on this genetic information, specific conservation measures can be implemented to facilitate or restore gene flow between populations, contributing to the successful preservation of the Harpy Eagle and the protection of this vulnerable species from extinction.

 Jaguar (Panthera onca)

-The jaguar, the largest feline in the Americas, is a species native to Brazil, but its range extends across several countries, from the southwestern United States to Argentina, including Mexico and the Amazon.
-Currently, this species is classified as Near Threatened (NT) by the IUCN and as Vulnerable (VU) by the Official List of Brazilian Fauna Species Threatened with Extinction (MMA).
+The jaguar, the largest feline in the Americas, is a species native to Brazil, but its distribution extends across several countries, ranging from the southwestern United States to Argentina, passing through Mexico and the Amazon.
+Currently, this species is classified as Near Threatened (NT) by the IUCN, and as Vulnerable (VU) by the Official List of Brazilian Fauna Species Threatened with Extinction (MMA).

 Jaborandi (Pilocarpus sp.)